eyJhb/eyjhb.github.io/_posts/2018-11-17-hackit-2018-challenge-2-windows.md

 layout: post
 author: eyJhb
 title:  "Hack IT 2018 - Challenge 2 - Gibemoni"
-date:   2018-11-17 18:00:00 +0000
+date:   2018-11-17 10:00:00 +0000
 categories: ctf hackit2018
 ---
 In a previous post found ([Hack IT 2018 - Challenge 2 - Crymore]({% post_url 2018-11-17-hackit-2018-challenge-2-linux %})),
 I explained how break the Crymore ransomware.
-This post will instead focus on its Windows version valled `Givemoni`, which uses a completely different tactic of encrypting the users data.
+This post will instead focus on its Windows version called `Givemoni`, which uses a completely different tactic of encrypting the users data.

 The challenge contained the following two files: